U.S. armed forces recruitment issues

 • Workforce

-This trend is reflected in lower participation rates in traditionally male-dominated fields, including military service.
+Lower participation rates in traditionally male-dominated fields, including military service, reflect a trend.

-The reasons behind this shift are varied, ranging from changes in societal expectations of masculinity to economic factors that have reduced the perceived need for military service as a path to financial stability.
+The shift is due to changes in societal expectations of masculinity and economic factors reducing military service as a path to financial stability.

 The increased representation of women and LGBTQ+ individuals in the military has been met with resistance from more conservative groups, complicating recruitment efforts among young men who may feel that the military is no longer aligned with their values.